Nat Vazer: Music career

 Vazer has been described by the magazine WithGuitars as "a warm, charismatic, and contemplative singer songwriter with a penchant for writing charmingly rebellious tunes about the ironies of everyday life".
 Known to defy stereotypes, Vazer's music joins precise guitar melodies with "grungy yet blissful" vocals in "a mix of edgy, light and bubbly".

 "Keep Away from Parks" was Vazer's first single, released in January 2018 and written in reaction to an incident in which a police officer told her not go out at night nor without a man.
 Her next single, the dream pop song "You're Winning Me Over", with a jangly guitar riff, is about reforming a relationship, and it was released in June.
 This was followed in September by "Struggletown", a song addressing destructive modern behavior in a 9-to-5 environment, yet with an easygoing melody and more of a jazz or doo-wop feel (compared to her normal indie pop/pop rock genre).
 Reviewing "Struggletown", James Alvarez of Get Some magazine praised Vazer's "haunting voice and an uncanny ear for Beach Boys melodies".

 Vazer's debut extended play, We Used to Have Real Conversations, was released 21 September 2018, containing the three preceding singles and also the songs "Privilege", "Restless", and "Summer Holiday".
 "Privilege", about coming to awareness of white privilege, was itself released as a single in November and is inspired by the series Dear White People and the diaries of Kurt Cobain.
 As of 2019, Vazer is signed to the Melbourne record label Hotel Motel.

 On 29 May 2020, Vazer released her debut LP Is This Offensive and Loud?, on Hotel Motel Records.
 The album was named in several best-albums-the-year lists including NME Australia and The Music and was nominated for the Australian Music Prize 2020.
-A limited edition cassette of the LP was also released on 30 October 2020 on Perpetual Doom Records based in Philadelphia.
+A limited edition cassette of the LP was also released on 30 October 2020 on Perpetual Doom Records based in Brooklyn, New York.